Experimental Evaluation of Individualized Treatment Rules: Estimating and Evaluating ITRs Using the Same Experimental Data

 To simplify notation, we assume that the number of treated (control) units is identical across different folds and denote it as $m_1$ ($m_0=m-m_1$).
 For each split $k$, we estimate an ITR by applying a learning algorithm $F$ to the training data $\cZ_{-k}$,

 We then evaluate the performance of the learning algorithm $F$ by computing an evaluation metric of interest $\tau$ based on the test data $\cZ_k$.
 Repeating this $K$ times for each $k$ and averaging the results gives a cross-validation estimator of the evaluation metric.
 Algorithm~\ref{alg:cross_validation} formally presents this estimation procedure.
+The variance formula for the estimated evaluation metric is omitted as it is generally a complex function $v(\cdot)$ (see Theorem~\ref{thm:PAPEpcvest} below).

 We develop the inferential methodology for the evaluation based on the cross-validation procedure described above under the Neyman's repeated sampling framework.
 We focus on the case with a binding budget constraint.
-The results with no budget constraint appear in Appendix~\ref{app:cvnobudget}.
+The results with no budget constraint appear in Appendix~A.5.
 We begin by introducing the cross-validation estimator of the PAPE with a binding budget constraint $p$,